hillwithsmallfields/land/README.md

   - pip-packages --- a list of packages to fetch with pip3
   - git-repos --- a list of clone URLs to use
   - dot-files --- a list of files to copy from your designated config repo
-  - ext-drive --- a device name to control the mounting of
+  - mounts --- a dictionary binding partition names to dictionaries defining:
-  - mount-point --- where in the filesystem to mount the ext-drive
+  - - mount-point --- where in the filesystem to mount the ext-drive
+  - - link-to-home
-  - take-ownership --- a flag saying to chown everything below mount-point once mounted
+  - - take-ownership --- a flag saying to chown everything below mount-point once mounted
   - user --- your user-id
   - name --- your long name
   - projects-directory --- a directory to clone the github-list projects into
   - github-list --- the URL into github's user repo listing API
   - config-repo --- which of your repos your dot-files come from
+  - root-actions --- shell commands to do just before changing uid to the user
+  - user-actions --- shell commands to do at the end
+  - system-directories --- directories to make as root, should be absolute
+  - user-directories --- directories to make as the user, relative to the user's home directory

 global
 ------